Patois: Examples

-Other examples of Patois include Trasianka, Sheng and Tsotsitaal.
-Patois has also been spoken by some Uruguay citizens, generally immigrants located in the south of Uruguay, mainly arriving from Italy and France, coming from Piedmont.
+Other examples of patois include Trasianka, Sheng and Tsotsitaal.

+In Uruguay, patois has been spoken by citizens in the south of Uruguay, many who hail from France and Piedmont region of Italy.

 Synonyms

 Dominican, Grenadian, St. Lucian, Trinidadian and Venezuelan speakers of Antillean Creole call the language patois.
 It is also named Patuá in the Paria Peninsula of Venezuela and spoken since the eighteenth century by self-colonization of French people (from Corsica) and Caribbean people (from Martinique, Trinidad, Guadeloupe, Puerto Rico, Dominican Republic) who moved for cacao production.

 Macanese Patois is also known as Patuá and was originally spoken by the Macanese community of the former Portuguese colony of Macau.